‘Granblue Fantasy’ Season 2 Release Date: The Animation’s English Anime Spoilers Based On The Game

 There’s also many side characters who will be featured on the islands, and several were introduced by Episode 12 of the anime, with some of them fighting as allies to the Grandcypher crew.
 For example, there’s Admiral Adam, a man-made golem who has served the Imperial Army since the dawn of Erste Kingdom.
 Adam may be furiously loyal to Erste in general, but he realizes Erste has been corrupted from within by Fresia and he doesn’t hesitate to take on an entire Erste army to defend the Grandcypher.
 We’ve already seen Harvin in combat in the anime but the merchant Siero may also join a battle since she is playable in Trial Battle mode and also plays a story role in a future battle against the Erste Imperial Army.

 Overall, the anime adaptation of the Granblue Fantasy game should be quite interesting if the pacing is done right.
-There’s many characters to be developed and the main plot goes beyond repetitious island-hopping and searching for pieces of the Sky Map.
+There are many characters to be developed, and the main plot goes beyond repetitious island-hopping and searching for pieces of the Sky Map.
 We’ll just have to wait and see where the Grandcypher takes audiences next in Granblue Fantasy Season 2!

 [Featured Image by Cygames]